 Source: myyellowapron.com

 In this variation, you’d use an air fryer to achieve that crispy texture with barely any oil needed.
-That makes this one of the healthiest appetizer options on this list and a great way to kick off your meal!
+That makes this one of the healthiest appetizer options on this list.

 Enjoy these delicious Indian appetizers!